launchdarkly-labs/relayCommander/docs/runbook.rst

 change to feature flags should your applications lose connectivity with the LaunchDarkly service.
 You must have the LD Relay setup with Redis in order for the CLI tool to work.
-It works by manually updating the status of a flag directly within Redis, while at the same time recording each update that has taken place.
+It works by manually updating the status of a flag directly within Redis or dynamodb, while at the same time recording each update that has taken place.
 Then, once connection has been re-established with LaunchDarkly, you will then run a command that will update your configuration back to our service via the API.
 This iteration allows you to change the state of a